-The reason is because throughout the four years, I have been coming to the Netherlands regularly, I didn’t notice as many cultural differences as one might think.
+The reason is that, throughout the four years, I have been coming to the Netherlands regularly, I didn’t notice as many cultural differences as one might think.
 Dutch people are straightforward – well Viennese people are rude and grumpy.
-Dutch people are greedy –… I also like to watch my money.
-Dutch people are so open and tolerant – …well, where to draw the line of being tolerant or not caring?
+Dutch people are greedy — I also like to watch my money.
+Dutch people are so open and tolerant — well, where to draw the line of being tolerant or not caring?

-The only big cultural difference I noticed, besides the fluffy, airy bread, was the different warm eating time.
-Dutch people eat warm a dinner, Austrian people eat warm lunch.
+The only big cultural difference I noticed, besides the fluffy, airy bread, was the different time for eating a warm meal.
+Dutch people eat warm dinner, Austrian people eat warm lunch.
 Not that this ever caused a problem for me personally, but I did get a lot of confused looks when I ate a plate of spaghetti for lunch.
 My apologies if that is weird.

 Since regular discussions about the terminology of this eating event showed up, I have been thinking of multiple ways to call it.
 What makes the word lunch “lunch” and dinner “dinner” – opinions regarding this differ, although I couldn’t imagine this myself.
 I was thinking that the time is in connection with the name.
 So, lunch happens at obviously lunchtime/noon and dinner in the evening.
 Apparently, that can be seen differently – meaning that lunch describes a cold meal while dinner represents a warm one.
 So, complications appeared when I ate my warm lunch…or is it now dinner… at noon?